swiftlang/swift-evolution/proposals/NNNN-atomics.md

   ///
   /// - Parameter ordering: The memory ordering to apply on this operation.
   /// - Returns: The current value.
-  public borrowing func load(ordering: LoadOrdering) -> Value
+  public borrowing func load(ordering: AtomicLoadOrdering) -> Value

   /// Atomically sets the current value to `desired`, applying the specified
   /// memory ordering.